 The Perth City Heritage Fund is particularly keen to assist with projects that will bring empty or under-used historic buildings back into use.
-Some examples of projects we assisted are given below.
+An example of a project we assisted is given below.

 John Buchan’s House, 18-20 York Place